neuefische/wd-flipped-classroom-curriculum/sessions/js-array-methods/README.md

 ### `find`

--Explain `find`:
+- Explain `find`:

   - Show, that we can use the `find` method to get a single element from the array that satisfies a certain condition.
   - Explain that `find` consumes a callback function that is executed for every element of the array.
   - This callback function will check a specific condition and needs to return either `true` or `false`.
   - Once the callback function returns `true`, the execution is stopped and the `find` function returns the respective object.
   - When no element is found, it returns `undefined`.
 We have to keep this in mind to avoid an error when rendering an `undefined` value (we can use optional chaining for this purpose or an if-else statement).

 ```js
 const searchResult = games.find((game) => {